Home Space Saving 101

 If you have an attic, basement, or garage, these are excellent places to store bulky seasonal items that aren't needed year-round.
 However, be mindful of temperature fluctuations and humidity levels that could damage sensitive items like clothing or holiday decorations.

-• Plastic Bins with Lids: To protect against dust, dirt, and moisture, use heavy-duty plastic bins with tight-fitting lids.
+• Plastic Bins with Lids: To protect against dust, dirt, and moisture, use heavy-duty plastic bins with lids.
 These will keep your items safe while maximizing space.

 • Stackable Shelving Units: Install stackable shelves in your attic or basement to store boxes or bins.
 These shelves can help you keep things organized and off the floor, making it easier to access your seasonal items.